ivcap-works/ivcap-docs/developer-guide/Index.md

 ### IVCAP components

 IVCAP consists of loosely coupled, independent containerised technology components that support its flexibility, agility and adaptability.
+The underlying platform may be Google Cloud, Azure, or [minikube]() for local services development.

-The technology components include:
+Core External services and components include:
+* [Kubernetes](https://kubernetes.io/) to containerise and deploy services that provide analytics on IVCAP
 * [Magda](https://magda.io/) to hold, catalogue and manage the IVCAP data and meta-data.
-* [Kubernetes](https://kubernetes.io/) to containerise and deploy services that provide analytics on IVCAP
-  * [minikube]() is used for local services development
 * [Argo Workflows](https://argoproj.github.io/argo-workflows/) for sequencing analytics activities (tasks, parts of workflows, etc.) in workflow templates that provide the service.
 Argo is used to execute all orders.
 * [Minio](https://min.io/) for object and data storage.
 * [Postgres]() that acts as an underlying database.